KORLA2/AWS-SERVICES/VPC/Endpoints.md

-Endpoints are used  to privately communicate to other aws services without internet, instead of using nat gateways end points are secure.
+VPC Endpoints are used  to privately communicate to other aws services in the same region  without internet, instead of using nat gateways end points are secure.

 When we want to connect to other AWS services from EC2(or any other service) as both are AWS services instead of allowing traffic to flow from public internet, traffic can also flow privately with in AWS LAN connections.